mkrupczak3/Linux-Hall-of-Shame/README.md

 WRONG.
 Instead, the package name was changed for NO DISCERNABLE REASON to nvidia-driver-XXX and NOBODY TOLD ME, or likely anyone else for that matter [not in any of the many forum posts I saw] (this is very common in the Linux ecosystem).

+Every time I would try to run "sudo apt install nvidia-440" it would very calmly and dumbly say "no package available by that name".

+JESUS CHRIST HOW THICK IN THE HEAD DO YOU HAVE TO BE TO RELEASE SOFTWARE PACKAGED LIKE THIS AND NOT AT LEAST INCLUDE A GODFORSAKEN ALIAS THAT WOULD TAKE NO MORE THAN 3 KEYSTROKES TO SET UP.

+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH.

 3: (part 2)
 ```bash
 $ sudo apt install nvidia-driver-440